Clinical Match Code - 141612

 Catholic Social Services was founded in 1932, as part of the Catholic Church's charitable response to the Great Depression.
 Programs were developed to care for children, displaced families, and the poor.
 Catholic Social Services continues this tradition of care today, offering assistance in the areas of housing, emergency relief, refugee and immigrant services, adoption, and psychological services.
-Although services are available to anyone regardless of religious affiliation, the CSS Clinical Program is primarily funded through the diocesan Catholic population (approximately 17% of the total population), and approximately 85% of the clients are Catholic.
+Services are available to anyone regardless of religious affiliation, though the majority of CSS clients are Catholic.

 The CSS Clinical Program was designed in response to the results of a comprehensive diocese-wide assessment conducted in 1995.
 Information gathered during the assessment strongly indicated that psychological services within the Catholic structure were necessary.
 Moreover, families throughout the diocese expressed mental health needs related to strengthening marriages and addressing teen risk behaviors.

 The CSS Clinical Program provides educational and consultative services to all parish communities, and facilitates information sharing across the diocese.
 Services provided by the Clinical Program address the general well-being of the Catholic Community as well as the needs of individuals within every age group.
 A psychological service continuum was designed to address the broad spectrum of needs requested by the constituencies within the diocese.
-This continuum involves a full range of psychological services, from indirect efforts at prevention and parish support (e.g., publications, mailings, public speaking, consultation) to direct assessment and intervention with individuals, couples, and families.
+This continuum involves a full range of psychological services, from indirect efforts at prevention and parish support (e.g., publications, mailings, public speaking, consultation) to direct assessment and intervention with individuals, couples, families, and groups.
+Clinical sessions can be provided both in-person and remotely via telehealth.
 A scientist-practitioner model is emphasized in all areas of training.
 Moreover, because the delivery of services is directed primarily to the Catholic population across southern Nebraska, a strong working knowledge of the Catholic faith is imperative.

-Another unique aspect of the CSS Clinical Program is the emphasis on community outreach and prevention.
+Another unique aspect of the CSS Clinical Program is its emphasis on prevention and community outreach.
 In order to more effectively serve those outside of the Lincoln area, a model of outreach and consultation has been developed.
 Specifically, both direct and indirect services are provided in rural areas of the diocese.
-Satellite sites have been organized in the David City, Auburn, Nebraska City, Falls City, and Hastings areas.
-Clinical staff, including interns, travel weekly to these sites to provide direct counseling services to clients in these areas.
-Additional services are provided at the St. Thomas Aquinas Newman Center on the campus of the University of Nebraska–Lincoln.
-Bilingual services for Spanish-speaking clients have been added to a satellite site at the Guadalupe Center.
+Telehealth options allow for outreach to the entire diocese.
+Outreach sites are organized at the St. Thomas Aquinas Newman Center on the campus of the University of Nebraska–Lincoln, St. Gregory Minor Seminary in Seward, as well as several parochial schools in the Lincoln area.
+Clinical staff travels weekly or bi-weekly to these sites in order to provide direct counseling services to clients.
 Indirect services are provided to outlying areas through consultation with priests and Catholic school personnel on an as-needed basis.

-Consistent with the needs of our community and the guiding philosophy of CSS, clinical interns are expected to establish or develop their competency in several key areas:
+Interns are required to obtain PLMHP licensure in the State of Nebraska prior to the August 1st internship start date.
+Consistent with the needs of our community and the guiding philosophy of CSS, clinical interns are expected to develop or establish their competency in several key areas:

-Knowledge of primary psychological foundations including development, learning, psychopathology, behavior analysis, biological bases, social foundations, and cultural diversity.
+- Knowledge of primary psychological foundations including trauma-informed care, attachment theory, development, learning, psychopathology (including symptom and personality disorders), behavior analysis, biological bases, social foundations, and cultural and religious-spiritual diversity.

-Mastery of primary psychological techniques including cognitive and personality assessment, consultation, and psychotherapy.
+- Mastery of primary psychological strategies including cognitive, psychological and psychospiritual personality assessment, consultation, and psychotherapy.

-Knowledge of and ability to work with individuals in the Catholic structure (e.g., priests, women religious, parochial school personnel, parishioners, specialized social service groups).
+- Knowledge of and ability to work with individuals in the Catholic structure (e.g., priests, women’s and men’s religious, campus missionaries, parochial school personnel, parishioners, specialized social service groups).